AgnostiqHQ/covalent/doc/source/troubleshooting.rst

     The user also has the option of running ``covalent purge`` which will delete the config file.
 A new config file will be created when the user runs ``covalent start`` again.
 This option must be used with caution.

 2. If DB migration error is thrown, that implies that the database schema is not up to date with the latest version of Covalent.
 This can be fixed by running ``covalent db migrate``.
+For more information, check out :doc:`What To Do When Encountering Database Migration Errors <./how_to/db/migration_error>`.

 -----------------------------------------